 Parking informationThe car park is run by Tendring District Council.
 A ticket required at all times after 10.30am.
 The car park is locked at 9pm (summer) 6pm (winter).
 Parking charges: 1 Hour - £1.20, Up to 2 Hours - £2.20, 4 Hours - £4.00, All Day - £5.00, Evening - £1.00

-Disabled parking and visitor centre facilities.
+Disabled parking and Nature Discovery Centre facilities.
 Limited access around public space.
-Please contact the visitor centre for more information.
+Please contact the Nature Discovery Centre for more information.

 When to visit